Harish-Palaspagar/harish-palaspagar/README.md

 #### Jop Portal
 - **Description:** This project is a collection of Spring Boot microservices designed to manage company reviews.
 It uses Eureka for service discovery, RabbitMQ for message communication, Zipkin for distributed tracing, and a GitHub-based Config Server for centralized configuration.
-- **Technologies:** Spring Boot, Rabbit MQ, Zipkin, Maven, Spring cloud
+- **Technologies:** Spring Boot, Rabbit MQ, Zipkin, Maven, Spring Cloud
 - **Link:** [GitHub Repository](https://github.com/Harish-Palaspagar/job-portal-microservices)

 ### Goals